nummacway/repro-carts/README.md

 - $7001: `256 - [ROM size in bytes]/32768.` (AND mask shl 15)
 - $7000: `[ROM offset in multirom bank]/32768` (OR mask shl 15)

-The use of masks requires the games' offsets to be divisable by their own size.
+The use of masks requires a game's offset to be divisible by its own size.

 Writing to `$4000` and `$0000` while these registers don't have any effect (due to flags written to `$7000.5-6`) will affect them as soon as they are enabled again.
 Things I checked about `$7002.3`:
 * It does not restrict the mapper, e.g. you can still map bank 0 to `$4000` even if the total mapped area is only 32768 bytes (`$7001` was set to `$ff`).